brostrend/linux.brostrend.com/advanced/usb3.md

 port mode by default for compatibility with some older systems, which sometimes results in lower Wi-Fi connection speeds.

+> 💡 **Note:** If your access point is using the slow 2.4 GHz band, there's no
+> benefit in switching to USB3 mode; it's recommended to leave it in USB2 mode.

 The instructions below mention `8852bu`, which is the [driver name](../supported-distributions.md#our-drivers) for our AX1L and AX4L adapters.
 For AC1L/AC3L, replace it with `88x2bu`.
 For AX8L, replace it with